GarnetKoebel/Eng-Proj-6/2000 - Codebase/2100 - Front End/PHP/README.md

-This folder contains the PHP codebase
+This folder contains the PHP code